Friday, March 25, 2016

 Games for Brains - Sleeping Queens

-The play of the game is pretty easy.
-You have to play cards to collect queens.
+The play of the game is pretty easy, although you can start without the special rules to make it even simpler as younger kids are learning the game.
 There is a little bit of math involved, in that if you can make an addition problem out of your number cards, you get to draw more cards.
-Also, since you win by either collecting a minimum number of queens or a minimum point value, being able to add the value of your and your opponent's queens is helpful.
-All in all, not the most educational game in the world, but not bad either.
-It is a great starter game!
+Also, since you win by either collecting a minimum number of queens or a minimum point value, being able to add the value of your and your opponent's queens is helpful, but not necessary.
+I like that while this game has some "mean" cards, they're relatively mild and can be blocked.
+My younger son sometimes struggles with competitive games if he feels like things are unfair, but does well with this one.
+It also plays quickly enough, that you can just start a new game in the case of a sore loser.

 Affiliate links used, at no cost to you.
 Thank you for your support!